-- 1. Prepare competent, entry-level general medical sonographers in the cognitive, psychomotor, and affective learning domains. - 2.
+- 1. To prepare competent, entry-level general sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains. - 2.
 Utilize support services provided by the college to assist in overall course/program retention rate. - 3.
 Provide a curriculum designed to meet requirements of professional bodies. - 4.
 Prepare students to take the ARDMS examinations appropriate for a general concentration program. - 5.
 Track success of graduates in obtaining employment as sonographers upon successful completion of program. - 6.
 Survey graduates and employers within one year of graduation for input on DMS program strengths and areas for improvement. - 7.
 Provide educational opportunities for re-careering and professional renewal consistent with the mission of the college. - 8.
 Evaluate the appropriateness of the curriculum against the changing environment and assess progress towards achieving its goal.